-Storm restoration in Fort Pierce
+Storm damage restoration in Fort Pierce

 Fort Pierce is the seat of St. Lucie County and one of Florida's oldest Treasure Coast cities, a working waterfront community where the Indian River Lagoon and St. Lucie River weave through terrain that rarely rises above 25 feet.
 That low elevation becomes critical during hurricane season: the Gulf Stream's warm surface temperatures intensify storms approaching from the Atlantic, and a major landfall at or near Fort Pierce can push 8 to 12 feet of surge miles inland through those same waterways.
 The 2004 season remains the local benchmark - Hurricanes Frances and Jeanne struck nearly the same spot 21 days apart - but even moderate systems deposit 8 to 14 inches of rain on already-saturated ground and flood residential streets well away from the shoreline.
 Storm Damage 911 connects Fort Pierce homeowners with vetted, licensed local professionals for a free storm damage assessment.